 Greendale is a somewhat small village located in the state of Wisconsin.
 With a population of 14,143 people and three constituent neighborhoods, Greendale is the 58th largest community in Wisconsin.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Greendale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greendale is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Greendale who work in office and administrative support (15.13%), sales jobs (13.44%), and healthcare (9.26%).

 Also of interest is that Greendale has more people living here who work in computers and math than 95% of the places in the US.

+Greendale is a somewhat ethnically-diverse village.
 The people who call Greendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greendale residents report their race to be White, followed by Asian.
-Important ancestries of people in Greendale include Polish, Irish, English, and Norwegian.
+Important ancestries of people in Greendale include German, Polish, Irish, Norwegian, and Italian.

 The most common language spoken in Greendale is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Polish and Spanish.